RandomUsername559/IsaacCharacterGeneratorApplication/README.md

 * Java 11
 * JUnit 5
 * AssertJ
-* Google Gueva
+* Google Guava

 ## Usage
 ![](https://github.com/Rybaczek/isaac-character-generator-application/blob/master/Animation.gif)

 The user is typing the character's name, the weight (after a comma) and if it has any, defeated bosses (separated with commas) after --c .
-Then when are characters are added to the pool program is drawing one of them based on provided data and writing the result.
+After characters are added to the pool program is picking one of them based on provided data and outputting the result.
 ## Roadmap
 - [ ] Add duplicate protection option
 - [ ] Add option to collect data for generation from file